 Confirm that your Cloud Authentication Service deployment meets these criteria:

-At least one assurance level must contain Authenticate Tokencode and/or the Approve authentication method.
+At least one assurance level must contain Authenticate Tokencode, Approve authentication, or Device Biometrics.
 For information, see Assurance Levels.

 That assurance level must be specified in the access policy you plan to use.

-For example, this sample policy allow access to all users who authenticate with Approve or Authenticate Tokencode.
+For example, this sample policy allows access to all users who authenticate with Approve and Authenticate Tokencode, which are configured as low assurance level options, and also Device Biometrics, which is configured as a medium assurance level option.

 Note: You can edit settings within the access policy at any time without reconfiguring the connection.
 However, if you decide to rename the policy or if you select a different policy at a later date, you must reconnect Authentication Manager to the Cloud Authentication Service.